 - High Availability

-Additionally, automation brings in the opportunity to achieve infrastructure as code which allows us to interact with the infrastructure on top of leveraging the fantastic benefits of Version Control Systems.
+Additionally, automation brings in the opportunity to achieve infrastructure as code, allowing us to interact with the infrastructure while leveraging the fantastic benefits of Version Control Systems.

 This was a big paradigm shift as it allowed us to proactively look at the infrastructure and reduce the reactive (imperative) interactions.
 It made rollbacks easier and helped us efficiently keep track of changes across the infrastructure.
 Also, automation meant that our DevOps teams could rest in peace at odd hours.